White Bean Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

 I’ve sung the praises of bean salads forever: inexpensive, pretty, satisfying, colorful, flexible, and so on and so on.
 I’m far from the only one to recognize the value of a great bean salad; they have graced the tables of potlucks, buffets, and also the blankets of picnics forever.
 There are mediocre bean salads for sure; but it’s actually so easy to elevate a bean salad into something delightful, and dare I say…surprising?
+This is a very adaptable recipe.

-White Bean Salad in a white bowl.
+White Bean Salad Ingredients

 This white bean salad gets its mojo from some diced jarred pimentos, a little handful of fresh parsley, capers, and some minced fresh garlic.
-A simple red wine vinegar and olive oil dressing pull it all together.
+A simple red wine vinegar and olive oil dressing pulls it all together.

-• Pimentos – you can use diced jarred pimentos or roughly chop sliced pimentos.
+- Pimentos – You can use diced jarred pimentos or roughly chop sliced pimentos.
 Drain before adding.

-• Olive oil
+- Olive oil

-• Capers
+- Capers

-• Minced fresh parsley – adds color and a fresh herbal note
+- Minced fresh parsley – Adds color and a fresh herbal note.

-• Minced garlic – fresh is best
+- Minced garlic – Fresh is best.

 How to Make White Bean Salad